Turtle: Human uses

+On space flights

+Two tortoises were on the Soviet Union's September 1968 Zond 5 circumlunar flight, making them the first earthly living things to travel to the vicinity of the Moon.
+Turtles were also on the Zond 6 (1968) and the Zond 7 (1969) circumlunar flights.

 In culture

 Turtles have featured in human cultures across the world since ancient times.
 They are generally viewed positively despite not being "cuddly" or flashy; their association with the ancient times and old age have contributed to their endearing image.

 In Hindu mythology, the World Turtle, named Kurma or Kacchapa, supports four elephants on his back; they, in turn, carry the weight of the whole world on their backs.
 The turtle is one of the ten avatars or incarnations of the god Vishnu.
 The yoga pose Kurmasana is named for the avatar.
 World Turtles are found in Native American cultures including the Algonquian, Iroquois, and Lenape.
 They tell many versions of the creation story of Turtle Island.
 One version has Muskrat pile up earth on Turtle's back, creating the continent of North America.
 An Iroquois version has the pregnant Sky Woman fall through a hole in the sky between a tree's roots, where she is caught by birds who land her safely on Turtle's back; the Earth grows around her.
 The turtle here is altruistic, but the world is a heavy burden, and the turtle sometimes shakes itself to relieve the load, causing earthquakes.